Armies of Arcana

 Armies of Arcana is a fantasy-based tabletop wargame created by Thane's Games.
 It is commonly played with 15mm or 28mm scale miniatures representing troops of various fantasy races and creatures.

+Gameplay

-There are 16 core armies that can be played, including elves, dwarves, orcs, and multiple human races, but other armies have been made "official" on the Thane's Games website.
+There are 16 core armies that can be played, including elves, dwarves, Orcs, and multiple human races, but other armies have been made "official" on the Thane's Games website.
 Numerous monsters are also available for any army to use in their battles.

 The background for the game is largely open for individual players to customise themselves and not feel restricted by one "official" account of relations between races.
 This removes the common problem in miniature wargames of some pairs of players armies having no "excuse" to fight each other.
 However, a coordinated background development project is under way at the Armies of Arcana forum.

 Although it provides 16 basic armies, Armies of Arcana was created to allow players to use any miniature they want, so a point system was created to enable players to create their own troops that could still be equally matched against existing soldiers.